Mollified Value Learning: Experiments

 \section{Experiments}

-In this section, we evaluate the benefits of our proposed stochastic structure on learned value representations on the standard offline goal-conditioned RL benchmark \texttt{OGBench} \cite{park2024ogbench}.
-We conduct ablation studies to understand the impact of our method.
-We follow the standard experimental procedures described in \cite{park2025dualgoalrepresentations} for fair comparisons to baseline models. \textbf{Tasks and Datasets.} We consider 13 tasks from the \texttt{OGBench} datasets that cover both manipulation and navigation behaviors.
+Following the experimental procedures of \cite{park2025dualgoalrepresentations}, we evaluate our method on the state-based offline goal-conditioned RL benchmark \texttt{OGBench} \cite{park2024ogbench} and the \texttt{Franka} Kitchen testbench from \texttt{D4RL}.
+We additionally do tests on a 7-dof Franka Panda on 2 custom designed tasks.

+\textbf{Tasks and Datasets.} We consider 13 state-based tasks from the \texttt{OGBench} datasets that cover both manipulation and navigation behaviors.
 The navigation tasks (\texttt{pointmaze}, \texttt{antmaze}, \texttt{humanoidmaze}) focus on navigating a robot through mazes of varying size, each with increasing complexity, with humanoid being the most complex (21 Degrees-of-Freedom in movement).
-The most complex of these tasks is \texttt{antsoccer}, which involves dribbling a soccer ball to the goal.
 In the manipulation experiments, we consider \texttt{cube, scene, and puzzle}, which involve a robotic arm manipulating, rearranging, or solving combinatorial puzzles.
-Furthermore, we consider 32 variants of these tasks, based on size (\texttt{medium, large, giant}) and inference-time complexity (\texttt{navigate, stitch, teleport}).